Culture Trip stands with

 Further down the Emerald Necklace path, past the peaceful Riverway and Olmsted Park, Jamaica Pond is a world away from the city hustle.
 The vast body of water is ringed by paths running through quieter, wilder woods.
 The circular trail directly surrounding the edge of the pond is usually busy with runners and pushchairs, but it’s worth it for the Boat House.
 The quaint edifice dates back to 1913 and from here you can rent boats to take out on the water.

-This story first appeared in issue 6 of Culture Trip magazine: The Sustainability Issue.
+This story appears in Issue 6 of Culture Trip magazine: The Sustainability Issue.